AC-BO-Hackathon/BOPE-GPT/README.md

 `Suppose you're managing a Fischer-Tropsch synthesis process, Option A: regime of 0.6 CO conversion, 0.0 methane production, 0.1 paraffins, 0.8 light oleffins.
 Option B: regime of 0.8 CO conversion, 0.1 methane production, 0.2 paraffins, 0.6 light oleffins.
 Choose only one option, only answer with 'Option A' or 'Option B'`

-The numbers from the model output are entered to prompt as strings with one decimal, to simplify the input and provide some fuzziness in the LLM decision (after prompt engineering, we realise that numbers with many decimals are not well intepreted by the free Cohere API LLM)
+The numbers from the model output are entered to prompt as strings with one decimal, to simplify the input and provide some fuzziness in the LLM decision (after prompt engineering, we realise that numbers with many decimals are not well intepreted by the free Cohere API LLM).
+Now, testing some of the cases before means translating (perhaps subjetively) the utility function into a prompt context that the LLM can take.
+For case 1 e.g. the equally important outputs means that the utility function is (equally weighted) linear combination of the outputs, but when applying this in the LLM context for comparison, we need to change the context prompt to something like this:

+`Suppose you're managing a Fischer-Tropsch synthesis process, and you consider that every output of the process is equally important, you have two options, Option A: regime of 0.6 CO conversion, 0.0 methane production, 0.1 paraffins, 0.8 light oleffins.
+Option B: regime of 0.8 CO conversion, 0.1 methane production, 0.2 paraffins, 0.6 light oleffins.
+Choose only one option, only answer with 'Option A' or 'Option B'`

 **An app to rule them all**